RicardoIT-Web/Love_Running_Members_log/README.md

 The following tests were undertaken to test this program:

-* I have simulated invalid entry of data where strings are required to test if errors are working.
+* I have simulated invalid entry of data where strings are required to test if error messages are working.
 * I have simulated invalid entry of data where floats are required with integers to confirm the program accepts this numerical form and progresses.
-* I have tested the program numerous times to ensure that Users with same fnames but different lnames have both their names added to the members details list and new sheets with headers created.
-I have also tested for the same but with users with the same lnames.
+* I have tested the program numerous times to ensure that Users with same first names but different last names have both their names added to the members details list and new sheets with headers created.
+I have also tested for the same but for users with the same last names.
 * I have also tested the "n" responses to ensure that the program moves on smoothly.

 ### _**PEP8 Validator Testing**_